-- Students must be enrolled in a math class every semester until the Algebra I completion requirement is met. - Starting with the Class of 2024, students must pass the Citizenship Test with a 70% or higher in order to graduate. - Starting with the Class of 2024, each student must receive a Free Application for Federal Student Aid (FAFSA) in order to graduate. - Students shall engage in learning concerning competencies in the areas of English/Language Arts and Mathematics for every year they are in high school until graduation, regardless of if English/Language Arts or Mathematics graduation competencies have been achieved.
+- Students must be enrolled in a math class every semester until the Algebra I completion requirement is met. - Starting with the Class of 2024, students must pass the Citizenship Test with a 70% or higher in order to graduate. - Starting with the Class of 2024, each student must complete (or waive) a Free Application for Federal Student Aid (FAFSA) in order to graduate. - Students shall engage in learning competencies in the areas of English/Language Arts and Mathematics for every year they are in high school until graduation, regardless of whether the required graduation credits have been achieved.

-The following elective classes meet the Information and Computer Technology requirement:

-- Introduction to Technology - Robotics

-Any class in the following Computer & Information Technology CTE program also meets the requirement:

-• Electronics & Microcontrollers, Router and Switching Networks, Software Programming and Game Design, and Software Programming Using C++.
+The following classes meet the Information and Computer Technology requirement: Introduction to Business, Introduction to Technology, Robotics, Website Design.
+Electronics & Microcontrollers, Router and Switching Networks, Software Programming and Game Design, Software Programming Using C++, Entrepreneurship and Small Business Ownership, Business Management, Principles of Marketing, Computer Networking I, Computer Software Development I, Digital Photo & Video I, Engineering Design I.

-Alternatively, competency in one of the above classes can be demonstrated - see the ATC director for more details.
+Alternatively, competency in one of the above classes can be demonstrated - see the CTE director for more details.